bec-archer/SR80-Manuals/user-manual.md

 If a device needs to be reassigned (different role, different name, or just starting fresh):

 1. Open the Admin view on an admin-role device (or elevate admin access on the target device)
-2. Tap **Reset Device**
+2. Tap **Reset Device** at the bottom of the Admin settings list
+3. Confirm by tapping **Reset Device** again in the confirmation prompt
-3. The device will forget its identity and show the setup screen again on next launch
+4. The device will forget its identity and show the setup screen again
 4. Go through the setup process to assign a new name and role

 ---